 On October 13, 2020, the Company's shareholders approved the 2020 Stock and Incentive Award Plan (the "2020 Plan").
 The 2020 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance share units, performance shares and other incentive awards to the Company's employees, directors and other service providers.
-As of August 31, 2022, there was a maximum of 0.8 million shares of common stock available for future grant under the 2020 Plan.
+On November 3, 2022 the Company's shareholders approved an amendment to the 2020 Plan to increase the reserve of shares of common stock available for future grants by 1,950,000 shares.
+As of November 30, 2022, there was a maximum of 2.8 million shares of common stock available for future grant under the 2020 Plan.